tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpStationCustomer.md

 Besides the more obvius fields in the form, some fields need some additional explanation:
 - **Track no. or loading area** is a free text field where you can define where in the station the customers cargo will normally be picked up or delivered.
-Sometimes this is a *track numeber* and other times it is a dedicated *loading area* with its own designation.
+Sometimes this is a *track number* and other times it is a dedicated *loading area* with its own designation.
 You can override it in each *cargo flow* if a specific cargo flow is picked up or delivered at another track or loading area.
 - **Colour** can be used if you have several customers at a station and want to improve the orientation for people shunting at your station.
 You can assign a *colour* to each place where you have cargo exchange.